AneraLabs/intents_landscape/README.md

 ## Data sources

 [intent.markets](https://intent.markets) has been created to provide transparent and verifiable insights into the emerging space of Intent based protocols.
-As such, all information presented on the dashboard is generated using on-chain data as the source of truth.
+All information presented on the dashboard is generated using primary and secondary onchain data as the source of truth.

 We run a number of workers responsible for ingesting and normalising on-chain data and processing it to generate insights which are then reflected on the dashboard.